Primary care of transgender individuals

 - University of California - San Francisco

 This topic will provide an overview for providing primary care to transgender patients.
 The epidemiology, pathophysiology, and diagnosis as well as the hormonal and surgical treatment of transgender patients are discussed elsewhere.
-(See "Transgender women: Evaluation and management".)
+(See "Transgender women: Evaluation and management" and "Transgender men: Evaluation and management".)

-The term "transgender" is generally used to describe a diverse group of individuals whose gender identity or expression differs from that assigned at birth (table 1).
+The term "transgender" is generally used to describe a diverse group of individuals whose gender identity or expression differs from that assigned at birth (table 1) .
 Primary care providers should be familiar with commonly used terms (table 1) and the diversity of identities within the transgender community.
 Natal sex refers to the sex the patient was assigned at birth.
-Transgender women (male to female, MTF) have a female gender identity and were assigned a male sex at birth and transgender men (female to male, FTM) have a male gender identity and were assigned a female sex at birth.
-Gender-affirming care includes hormone therapy and gender-related surgeries, as well as other procedures such as hair removal or speech therapy.
+For example, transgender women (male to female, MTF) have a female gender identity and were assigned a male sex at birth and transgender men (female to male, FTM) have a male gender identity and were assigned a female sex at birth.
+Individuals who identify elsewhere along the spectrum of the masculine/feminine gender may use other terms.
+Gender-affirming care includes hormone therapy and gender-related surgeries, as well as other procedures, such as hair removal or speech therapy.

 ROLE OF THE PRIMARY CARE PROVIDER

-The role of the primary care provider for transgender patients includes the tasks typical for all patients (eg, primary and secondary prevention), in addition to the specific needs of transgendered individuals.
+The role of the primary care provider for transgender patients includes the tasks typical for all patients (eg, primary and secondary prevention), in addition to the specific needs of transgendered individuals .
 For example, primary care clinicians may be involved in providing medical documentation of a patient's gender, navigating insurance coverage for gender-related interventions, and providing letters for change of gender on identification (eg, passport, driver's license).
-Referrals may also be sought for sex reassignment surgeries, voice therapy, hair removal through laser or electrolysis, or hair transplant .
+Referrals may also be sought for gender-affirming surgeries, voice therapy, hair removal through laser or electrolysis, or hair transplant .

-Not every primary care clinician will be able to offer all elements of comprehensive transgender care; however, every clinician can become comfortable in working with transgender patients to meet their health care needs.
+Not every primary care clinician will be able to offer all elements of comprehensive transgender care; however, every clinician can become comfortable in working with transgender patients to meet their healthcare needs, including gender-affirming interventions.
 It is important that primary care providers be aware that patients may vary widely in terms of anatomy and hormonal status when they present, and these attributes may further change over time.

 - Daniel H, Butkus R, Health and Public Policy Committee of American College of Physicians.
 Lesbian, Gay, Bisexual, and Transgender Health Disparities: Executive Summary of a Policy Position Paper From the American College of Physicians.
 Ann Intern Med 2015; 163:135.